Intolerance to gluten is the most common food sensitivity. Use this page to find out if you are suffering from it, and what to do if you are.

 Is an intolerance to gluten the same as celiac disease?

-The answer to whether celiac or coeliac disease is the same as gluten intolerance is it depends on which professional you speak to.
-The closest I could get to a logical answer was the one I found at the University of Chicago Celiac disease center page.
+The answer to whether celiac or celiac disease is the same as gluten intolerance is it depends on which professional you speak to.
+The closest I could get to a logical answer was the one I found at the University of Chicago Celiac disease centre page.
 They say: